disaster37/check-yarn/README.md

 ```

 You need to specify the following parameters:
 - **yarn-url**: It's your Ressource Manager URL throught Knox (or directly).
-Alternatively you can use environment variable `YARN_URL`.
+Alternatively you can use the environment variable `YARN_URL`.
-- **yarn-login**: It's the Knox login to use when it call the API.
-Alternatively you can use environment variable `YARN_LOGIN`.
+- **yarn-login**: It's the Knox login to use when calling the API.
+Alternatively you can use the environment variable `YARN_LOGIN`.
 - **yarn-password**: It's the password associated with the login.
-Alternatively you can use environment variable `YARN_PASSWORD`.
+Alternatively you can use the environment variable `YARN_PASSWORD`.

-You can set also this parameters on yaml file (one or all) and use the parameters `--config` with the path of your Yaml file.
+You can also set this parameters in YAML file(s) (one or many) and use the parameter `--config` with the path of your YAML file.
 ```yaml
 ---
 yarn-url: https://yarn.company.com